 Amazon EC2 z1d Instances

-Amazon EC2 z1d instances deliver high single thread performance due to a custom Intel® Xeon® Scalable processor with a sustained all core frequency of up to 4.0 GHz, the fastest of any cloud instance. z1d provides both high compute performance and high memory, which is ideal for electronic design automation (EDA), gaming, and certain relational database workloads with high per-core licensing costs.
+Amazon EC2 z1d instances deliver high single thread performance due to a custom Intel® Xeon® Scalable processor with a sustained all core frequency of up to 4.0 GHz. z1d provides both high compute performance and high memory, which is ideal for electronic design automation (EDA), computational lithography, financial, actuarial, data analytics, and CPU or memory-bound relational database workloads with high per-core licensing costs. z1d is also ideal for applications requiring high single-threaded performance and high memory usage.

 Reducing the number of CPUs required for certain workloads reduces the licensing fees for applications that use a per-CPU pricing model.
 Software licensing costs for EDA applications amount to a large share of total costs and reducing the number of CPUs required can result in significant cost savings.